frtennis1/visualizing-venmo/README.md

 - Cloud.js
 - Materialize.js
 - jLouvain.js
-- HTML Template "Proton" by Uldeck
+- HTML Template "Proton" by UIdeck

 We used the following libraries in our data scraping/cleaning: